awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

    1. Under **Handler**, replace the value by **deeplens\_inference\.lambda\_handler**\.
 **Note**
-In the downloaded DeepLens inference function template, the Lambda function file name is *deeplens\_inference\.py* and the Lambda function handler name is `lambda_handler`\.
-The **Handler** value must match the Lambda function name and the Lambda function handler name, separated by a period \(`.`\)\.
+In the downloaded AWS DeepLens inference function template, the Lambda function file name is *deeplens\_inference\.py* and the Lambda function handler name is `lambda_handler`\.
+The **Handler** value must match the Lambda function name and the Lambda function handler name, separated by a period\.
 If you change the function name and the handler name, you must update this **Handler** value to match the changes\.

    1. Under **Function package**, choose **Upload** and then choose the downloaded *deeplens\_inference\_function\_template\.zip* file to open\.

-      If you've modified the zip file name, choose that file, instead\.
+      If you've modified the zip file name, choose that file instead\.

-1. Choose **Save** \(on the upper\-right corner of the Lambda console\) to load the skeletal Lambda function into the code editor\.
+1. Choose **Save** \(on the upper\-right corner of the Lambda console\) to load the basic Lambda function into the code editor\.

-   If the **Handler** value doesn't match the function name or the Lambda handler name, the inference function code may not load\.
+   If the **Handler** value doesn't match the function name or the Lambda handler name, the inference function code might not load\.
 In this case, choose the function from the code navigation pane, delete the empty code tab, update the **Handler** value, and then choose **Save**\.

 1. In the code editor, review the existing code of the template\.
 The first part is to import dependent modules: